We show you how to identify and spot damp in your house, and also what to do about it.

 The products sure looks akin to paint but it is specially formulated to deal with repelling the weather and whatever else is bringing moisture into the wall.

 Many companies do a repair service before application, fixing missing render, cracked bricks or loose pebbledash, because these things all add up to making your wall like a sponge, and this means that it’s going to soak up the water.

-Damp proofing clear coatings
+Damp proofing clear coatings could be the solution

 If you are having damp issues, but your home is made of unpainted brick or stone, then there are silicone type damp proof coatings that can cure that.
 It is pointless me posting a photo as the coating does not alter what the house looks like!

 Some repairs are carried out by the wall coating team and then it is spray applied in two coats, on a dry day, with a low pressure sprayer.

 It is not to be confused with DIY products like Thompson’s waterseal™ because that product appears to sit ON TOP of the bricks and leaves a shine, whereas our damp proof clear coatings are absorbed into the wall, crystallising into a waterproof barrier within the wall.

 And therefore it does not get affected by weather erosion like the Thompson’s product may do, plus our silicone system comes with a guarantee